 Aside from this, there was the fact that his efforts here were meaningless.
 He was insufficient, powerless, controlless here.
 It needed rectifying, but he didn’t have the ability to rectify it.

 “Oh, I see now.”
-His mother sighed, her body still cracked by that worrisome pinkish purple light.
+His mother sighed, her body still cracked by that worrisome pinkish blue light.
 “You’re truly a pitiable man.
 You’re almost like that Atienna, aren’t you?
 But instead of not wanting to choose, you’d rather have someone choose for you in the grand scheme of things?
 It’s so much easier to conform because appearances are everything.
 You always choose the path of least resistance.”

 Her words pounded into his skull.